Overview

 Notre-Dame Cathedral

-A historic Catholic cathedral on the Île de la Cité, renowned for its Gothic architecture and stained glass.
+A historic Catholic cathedral on the Île de la Cité, renowned for its Gothic architecture, flying buttresses, and stunning stained glass rose windows.
+Construction began in 1163 and took nearly 200 years to complete, making it one of the finest examples of French Gothic architecture.

 Location Map